dlt-hub/dlt/docs/website/docs/general-usage/destination.md

 from dlt.destinations import mssql dest_ = mssql(has_case_sensitive_identifiers=True, naming_convention="sql_cs_v1")
 ```
-Above we can safely use case sensitive naming convention without worrying of name clashes.
+Above we can safely use case sensitive naming convention without worrying of name collisions.

 You can configure the case sensitivity, **but configuring destination capabilities is not currently supported**.
 ```toml